ALTIBASE/Documents/Manuals/Altibase_7.1/eng/General Reference-1.Data Types & Altibase Properties.md

 This property indicates the number of redo pages that the server reads when performing recovery after being restarted.

-When the flusher performs checkpoint flushing while the system is running, if the number of dirty pages remaining in the buffer is greater than the value saved in this property, the oldest dirty pages, equal in number to the difference therebetween, are written to disk.
+When the flusher performs checkpoint flushing while the system is running, if the number of dirty pages remaining in the buffer is greater than the value saved in this property, the oldest dirty pages, equal in number to the difference there between, are written to disk.

 This value is important in determining the recovery time when the server is restarted.
 Because the number of pages to be flushed increases as this value is decreased, the recovery time when the server is restarted can be reduced.